b-git-hub/cube_auto_deploy/README.md

     Signalling protocols being used

 # Operation
 This program will configure CUBE and deploy 4 dial-peers, using server groups and dpgs any calls destined from the CUCM to the ITSP will automatically be sent to the ITSP and visa versa.
 There isn't any manipulation of the calls being used, the program assumes that none is required.
 There isn't any manipulation of SIP headers involved.
 If these are required, configure them seperately.
 The program is very much still in beta.
 I've not implemented error handling to capture in the event users put in IPs instead of a signalling protocol.
 This will come in future iterations, this for the moment will deploy your CUBE provided you follow the prompts correctly.

+    The operator of this code will need access to the CUBE via SSH

 # Call Flow
 The call flow is very simple, it takes the call from CUCM via any means and passes it through the CUBE to the ITSP